Andrew Johnston (critic): Career

-Critical perspective
+Critical Perspective

 In its article on the New York Film Critics Circle Awards for 2003 MSNBC cited Andrew's perspective on The Return of the King as follows:

 "It's just beautifully made, it’s pure cinema, it does everything," said Johnston, a critic for Radar.
 "It’s got amazing, epic scope to the drama, to the battle scenes, a lot of strong emotional stuff, really complex, well-rendered characters and effective comic relief where it needs it."

-Further indications of Johnston's critical perspective can be observed in the following comments from several of his reviews:
+Further indications of Johnston's critical perspective can be observed in the following comment:

-"One of the great, if all-too-infrequent, pleasures of being a film critic is having your mind blown by a film you didn't expect much from.
+One of the great, if all-too-infrequent, pleasures of being a film critic is having your mind blown by a film you didn't expect much from.
 Such an incident occurred in December 1997, when I was assigned to review Jean Eustache's 1973 film The Mother and the Whore, then beginning a revival engagement at Film Forum.
 Yes, I'd heard that it was a classic of French cinema, but I wasn't exactly thrilled at catching an early-morning screening of a three-hour-and-thirty-five-minute foreign-language film that reportedly consisted of little more than people sitting around and talking.
 Frankly, I was a lot more excited about seeing Scream 2 that evening.
-Little did I know, as I eased into my seat, that I was in for one of the most memorable cinematic experiences of my life."
+Little did I know, as I eased into my seat, that I was in for one of the most memorable cinematic experiences of my life.

 Johnston identified Richard Kelly's film Donnie Darko as one of the outstanding films at the Sundance Film Festival in 2001, describing it as "a heady blend of science fiction, spirituality, and teen angst."

 In his list of best TV for 2005 in Time Out New York, Johnston cited Nip/Tuck, Six Feet Under, Lost, Deadwood, Veronica Mars, The Office, House, Weeds, The Shield and Battlestar Galactica, and gave honorable mention to Gilmore Girls, Rome, Medium, Rescue Me, My Name Is Earl, Project Runway, The Daily Show with Jon Stewart, Alias, Scrubs and Grey's Anatomy.
 Writing about Deadwood, he commented, "If history is written by the victors, Deadwood is all about giving losers their due.
-In the first season, magnificent bastard Al Swearingen (Ian McShayne) came off as a villain; this year, his inevitably doomed campaign to save the lawless town from annexation by the United States and exploitation by robber barons served as a brilliant allegory for the evolution of American capitalism."
+In the first season, magnificent bastard Al Swearingen (Ian McShane) came off as a villain; this year, his inevitably doomed campaign to save the lawless town from annexation by the United States and exploitation by robber barons served as a brilliant allegory for the evolution of American capitalism."